ashoks773/ashoks773/README.md

 ---

-### 🌱 Let's Connect!
+### Collaborate or Connect

-Feel free to reach out or explore my repositories to learn more about my work and interests. 🚀
+I am always open to discussing research ideas, data analysis challenges, or potential collaborations.
+If you would like to brainstorm or co-develop something impactful, don’t hesitate to get in touch!
-Email: compbiosharma@gmail.com **or** ashoks773@gmail.com
+📧 Email: compbiosharma@gmail.com **or** ashoks773@gmail.com